perl11/cperl/STATUS.md

 ## Almost ready branches, only minor tests are failing

-Those branches could theoretically be merged upstream, but the chances are limited.
+Those branches could have theoretically been merged upstream, but the chances are limited.
 So they are based on master.

 * [bugfix/gh8-cowrefcnt](https://github.com/perl11/cperl/issues/8)